fkeglevich/Raw-Dumper/README.md

-# Raw-Dumper
+# Raw Dumper
-Raw Dumper is a simple camera app that can take raw pictures on the Zenfone 2 Z00A
+Raw Dumper is a simple camera app for taking raw pictures on android devices with x86 processors (like the Zenfone 2)

 Screenshot: